 How long should a UK passport be valid for?

-UK citizens travelling to Europe from 2021 should check that the date of travel their passport is:
+UK citizens heading to Europe from 2022 should check that the date of travel their passport is:

 - Valid for at least 6 more months

 Visitors must renew their passport if both of these conditions are not met.

 Can UK citizens drive in the EU after Brexit?